AAA Cycle: Phase 2 - Agree to the Plan

 • Time-box it (3-7 days typical)

-• Take shortcuts: Hard-code, skip error handling—it’s throwaway code
+• Take shortcuts: It’s throwaway code

-• Update estimates based on learnings
+• Document findings and update estimates based on learnings

 • Throw away the code (POC ≠ production)

-Red Flags:
+Red Flags

-• POC becomes production code (quality shortcuts in production)
+• POC becomes production code: Quality shortcuts in production

-• POC drags on indefinitely without decisions
+• POC drags on indefinitely: No decisions being made

-3. Quality & Testing Strategy
+4. Quality & Testing Strategy

 Define how you’ll ensure quality throughout development.